Table of Contents

 }

-We can build a HashMap<PathBuf, Metadata> or keep this as a vector, but for our purposes we want to track new events.
-These events correspond to creating a new file, updating the metadata (size, timestamp) of a file or deleting the file.
-We don’t need, e.g., permission changes as we want to track which file is newer or whose size has changed.
+We could build a HashMap<PathBuf, Metadata> or keep this as a vector, but for our purposes, we want to track new events.
+These events correspond to creating a new file, updating metadata (size, timestamp), or deleting a file.
+We don’t need, for example, permission changes, as we primarily want to track which file is newer or whose size has changed.

 pub enum PathEvent {